In focusing on a transgender woman coming out, Venus is a film that also speaks to the themes of feeling included and wanting to be loved.

 Like any family, Sid’s parents (Zena Daruwalla, Gordon Warnecke) are placing so much pressure on Sid when it comes to marriage.
 Sid’s mom wants grandchildren and while Sid isn’t focusing on marriage, fate has something else in store.
-Sid is being followed by a 14-year-old child, who turns out to be his son, Ralph.
+Sid is being followed by a 14-year-old child, who turns out to be her son, Ralph.
 Following a run in at the park, Ralph later knocks on Sid’s door only to discover a woman answering the door.

 In learning that his biological father is transgender, Ralph finds it very cool.
 The film shows the difference between the two generations.
-Unlike Ralph, Sid’s parents have that struggle, with his mom crying out, “It would have been better if you were dead!”
+Unlike Ralph, Sid’s parents have that struggle, with her mom crying out, “It would have been better if you were dead!”
 Sid’s dad takes the news a bit better but this is where the film shows the generational differences.

 While Ralph spends so much time hanging out with Sid, he lies to his mom, Kirsten (Amber Goldfarb), and step-dad, Max (Peter Miller), about his true whereabouts.
 Meanwhile, Sid’s own boyfriend, Daniel (Pierre-Yves Cardinal), doesn’t want to tell his family about Sid nor is he at a point in life where he wants to have step-children.
 It’s truly a modern family when all is said and done.